borg286/sevtech/README.md

 Asteroid Belt

 * Ilmenite (titanium) is found in the asteroids along with meteoric iron.
-You will have to use silk touch to pick up the ore as the current version (3.0.6) does not have processing patterns for the shards dropped normally.
-As with all the planets, a silk touch quarry is recommended as the asteroids can be far apart and are typically covered with mobs.

 ### Mercury

-* One of the few GalactiCraft planets where you actually need the pressure suit as Armara + natural food regen cannot out heal the damage from this planet's environment
+* One of the few GalactiCraft planets where you actually need the pressure suit as Armara + natural food regen cannot out heal the damage from this planet's environment.

+* Mercury is required, not Venus.

+### Venus

+* Venus is super corrosive, as are the other gas giants.
+Sadly this is the only place to get the item that counteracts the corrosion.
+If you don't have enough regen then you’ll die and respawn on venus forever.
+So before you go here plan on teching up to fast regen.
+Probably will need to do the Armara regen, or possibly bring an rftools env controller with remote power to do some regen, or use a nanotech beacon with regen.

+* The Tier 4 rocket plan say it's from Venus, but it's really from Mercury.

 ### Jupiter